Alignak-monitoring-contrib/alignak-app/docs/install.rst

     pip3 install alignak_app --user

 The required Python modules are automatically installed if not present on your system.

+An installation for root will be available as soon as possible.

 From Sources
 ------------